What Is a Skills Test in a Job Interview

 Tools and Platforms: Picking What Fits Your Needs

-There is a wide range of assessment platforms offering template libraries, automated scoring, and proctoring.
-When selecting technology, prioritize these factors:
+There is a wide range of assessment platforms offering template libraries, automated scoring and proctoring.
+When selecting technology, prioritise these factors:

 • Relevance: Can you create tests that mirror your actual tasks?